storacha/RFC/rfc/languages-in-w3s.md

 - Rust is a better C/C++.
 Like definitely much better.
 This is huge cause no one wrote a better C/C++ for low level programming for 20 years.
 - However, by and large, you should probably not write programs in Rust unless you'd consider writing them in C/C++.
 There is minimal evidence one can be as productive in Rust as higher level languages.
-- In particular, you should probably not write web servers in Rust or any other asynchronous, highly concurrent programs unless you have extra time on your hands which we don't.
+- In particular, you should probably not write web servers in Rust or any other asynchronous programs unless you have extra time on your hands which we don't.
 - BTW, if you haven't programmed in C/C++ recently, you've probably forgotten that long compile times are a thing on large projects in low level languages.
 - Rust is essential for highly performant synchronous compute tasks.
 That's why people use it for smart contracts, hashing, and proofs.
 - Rust has the best WebAssembly story of any language.